25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 ## Authorization

-Authorization is identifying what the user can and cannot do.
+Authorization is identifying what the user can and cannot do

-Role management
+Role management:

-- `RoleManager<IdentityRole>`: Provides the APIs for managing roles in a persistence store.
+- `RoleManager<IdentityRole>`: Provides the APIs for managing roles in a persistence store

 | Role | Claims |
 | ---- | ------ |

-|

 In ASP.NET Core, a Role is a Claim with Type Role

 ### Role Based Authorization

+Roles

+- Boolean
+- Encapsulating:

+  - Users
+  - Functions

 ### Claims Based Authorization

-Claims: A claim is a name value pair that represents what the subject is, not what the subject can do.
+Claims: A claim is a name-value pair that represents what the subject is, not what the subject can do

+- Key-Value pair
+- User property
+- Describes the user

-- ClaimType comparison is case in-sensitive
+- `ClaimType` comparison is case in-sensitive
-- ClaimValue comparison is case sensitive
+- `ClaimValue` comparison is case sensitive

+### Policy

+- Authorization Function

 ### External Identity Providers